HenryXi/java-core/java-core-util/etc/java CountDownLatch example.md

 `final CountDownLatch latch = new CountDownLatch(2)` means this latch waiting for 2 threads finish. `latch.await()` in the client will block the main thread until both workers are finished.
 Both `Worker` accept the instance of `CountDownLatch`, when workers finish they will invoke the `countDown` method.
 This method will decrease the count in the latch.
-When the count of latch becomes 0 the main thread will be week up.
+When the count of latch becomes 0 the main thread will be waked up.

 The output is like following.
 ```